Pattern Cross-Examination Questions for Sexual Assault Cases

 In sexual assault cases, evidence should be collected and preserved as soon as possible; physical and forensic evidence is lost and degraded over time.
 The cross-examiner must highlight these facts to the fact finder.

-Sample Cross-Examination Point: Evidence is lost from the body over time; it is important to collect evidence in a timely manner.
+Sample Cross-Examination Point: Evidence is lost from the body over time, so it is important to collect it in a timely manner.

 Q: Now I want to talk to you about evidence in sexual assault cases?